franzbu/EnhancedSpaces.spoon/README.md

 ### Open Windows in Pre-Arranged mSpaces

-You can tell SpaceHammer to open windows on specific mSpaces.
-To do that, add the following lines to your 'init.lua':
+You can tell SpaceHammer to open windows in specific mSpaces; add the following lines to your 'init.lua':

 ```lua
   ...